nova-model/nova-tutorial/episodes/04-MVVM-Design-Pattern.md

     *   Handling user actions from the View.
 This might involve validating user input, updating the Model, or triggering other actions in the application.
     *   Exposing data and commands to the View through *data binding*.

-    The ViewModel knows about the View and the data that the View needs, but it doesn\'t know about the specific UI elements that are used to display the data.
+    The ViewModel knows about the View and the data that the View needs, but it doesn\'t know about the specific UI componentss that are used to display the data.
 It also orchestrates the interaction between the View and the Model.

     *The ViewModel is where we\'ll use `nova-mvvm` to create bindings between the ViewModel and the View, enabling the reactive updates.*

 ## Why Use MVVM?
-(Benefits)

 The MVVM pattern provides several benefits: